marciogualtieri/blockchain/README.md

 ## Installing Dependencies

-The following command will install all project package dependencies:
+The following command will install all package dependencies:

     go get ./...